twosigma/flint/README.md

 // 2000L [[2000L, 3.0], [2000L, 4.0], [2000L, 5.0]]
 ```

-- `groupByInterval` A funcion to group rows whose timestamps falling into an interval.
+- `groupByInterval` A function to group rows whose timestamps fall into an interval.
 Intervals could be defined by another `TimeSeriesRDD`.
 Its timestamps will be used to defined intervals, i.e. two sequential timestamps define an interval.
 For example,

 ```scala
 val priceTSRdd = ...